 Director: Alice Rohrwacher

-A beginning of a lifelong friendship between a simple-minded man and a nobleman; cursed by his imagination who is all set to take help from Lazzaro to orchestrate his own kidnapping.
+A beginning of a lifelong friendship between a simple-minded man and a nobleman, cursed by his imagination which is all set to take help from Lazzaro to orchestrate his own kidnapping.

 28. The Breaker Upperers (2018)

 Cast: Madeleine Sami, Jackie van Beek, James Rolleston

 Women are known to be homewreckers; this is a myth that Jen and Mel turned into truth by starting an agency that purely breaks up a relationship.
 All this just to get away from their own problems, but things derail when one of them releases the messed up nature of their business.

 29. Homecoming: A Film by Beyoncé (2019)

 Directors: Beyoncé (as Beyoncé Knowles-Carter), Ed Burke (co-director)